-I. Key Findings1
+I. KEY FINDINGS

-- Number of households assisted: 1,805 - Number of communities with residents assisted: All 29 communities in Metro Housing's region - Total value of assistance to Metro Housing communities: \$5.1 million - Average amount of assistance: \$2,832 - Savings to Emergency Assistance shelter system: At least \$14.7 million - Median income for all households that received RAFT: \$14,196 - Most common use of funds: rent arrears, accounting for 60 percent of all RAFT funds expended, compared to 46 percent of total payments in FY2019. - Repeat clients: only four percent of FY20 recipients also received support in FY19.
-Seventeen percent of FY20 recipients received RAFT at least once between FY16 and FY20. - Households with subsidized housing: 61 percent households that received RAFT had subsidized housing, accounting for 53 percent of RAFT funds distributed in Metro Housing's region, compared to 77 percent of RAFT households and 70 percent of RAFT funding in FY19.
+Number of households assisted: 1,805

+Number of communities with residents assisted: All 29 communities in Metro Housing's region

+Total value of assistance to Metro Housing communities: \$5.1 million

+Average dollar amount of assistance: \$2,832

+Savings to Emergency Assistance shelter system: at least \$14.7 million

+Median household income of all households that received RAFT: \$14,196

+Most common use of funds: rent arrears, accounting for 60 percent of all RAFT funds expended, compared to 46 percent of total payments in FY2019.

+Repeat clients: only four percent of FY20 recipients also received support in FY19.
+Seventeen percent of FY20 recipients received RAFT at least once between FY16 and FY20.

+Households with subsidized housing: 61 percent of households that received RAFT had subsidized housing, accounting for 53 percent of RAFT funds distributed in Metro Housing's region, compared to 77 percent of RAFT households and 70 percent of RAFT funding in FY19.
-RAFT eligibility

-To qualify, a household of any size and any composition experiencing a housing crisis must have a household income that is not more than 50 percent of the area median income.
-In the Boston region during fiscal year 2020, this was \$51,000 for a family of three.

-- Impact of the pandemic on need for RAFT: Households assisted increased by six percent and total payments increased by 15 percent.
+Impact of the pandemic on the need for RAFT: Households assisted increased by six percent and total payments increased by 15 percent.
 All of the increase in households assisted and payments was accounted for by households that did not have any other type of housing subsidy.
-These households needed more 39 percent more assistance on average to stabilize their housing. - Most notable trend: The households without subsidized housing that received RAFT after the beginning of the pandemic experienced precipitous losses of income.
+These households needed 39 percent more assistance on average to stabilize their housing.

+Most notable trend: The households without subsidized housing that received RAFT after the beginning of the pandemic experienced precipitous losses of income.
 A majority of these households had no income in May and June of 2020.2 RAFT participant households with subsidized housing did not experience losses of income on the same scale due to the pandemic.